softwaredevelop/mql5/Indicators/MyIndicators/MovingAverage_Ribbon_Pro.md

 ## 3. MQL5 Implementation Details

 * **Modular and Composite Design:** The indicator's engine (`MovingAverage_Ribbon_Calculator.mqh`) is a prime example of the composition design pattern.
 It **contains four independent instances** of our universal `CMovingAverageCalculator` class.
 Each instance is responsible for calculating one line of the ribbon.

+* **Optimized Incremental Calculation:**
+    Despite managing four separate calculations simultaneously, the indicator remains extremely efficient.
+  * Each of the four internal calculators tracks its own state and utilizes the `prev_calculated` optimization.
+  * **Persistent State:** The internal buffers for recursive calculations (EMA, SMMA, DEMA, TEMA) persist between ticks for each line independently.
+  * This ensures that the indicator runs with **O(1) complexity** per tick, updating all four lines instantly without re-processing history.

 * **Maximum Reusability:** This architecture leverages our existing, robust `MovingAverage_Engine.mqh` without modification.
 The ribbon calculator acts as a "manager" that simply delegates the calculation for each line to a specialized, single-MA calculator.